gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 [%n+5%] Mapping `system:teleport` RBAC Group to Teleport Agent IAM Role for cluster %cluster[n].name%
 ```

 Where `n` is the number of clusters discovered based on rules provided.

+The `kube configure` command also accepts the cloud and IAM role via flags: `--cloud` and `--iam-arn` in which case it will not ask the user for any data and will immediately start connecting to AWS.

 After the command finishes, the discovery agent can enroll the affected clusters.